New data reinforces solid April for funds

 Earlier this month, SuperRatings similarly said the median balanced super option returned 0.6 per cent for the month following a strong response from markets to Trump’s pause on tariffs.

-The research house added that members are on track for a solid 6 per cent gain so far this financial year.
+The research house said that members are on track for a solid 6 per cent gain so far this financial year.

 “Despite the pause on tariffs, we continue to believe there will be ups and downs over the coming months, however funds have consistently demonstrated their ability to navigate changing markets and provide strong long-term outcomes for members,” said Kirby Rappell, executive director of SuperRatings.